-Next, our Budget Garden Route Tour travels inland, taking us over breathtaking mountain passes of the Outeniqua Mountains; which separate the coast from the semi-arid Klein (Small) Karoo region.
-Leaving the green belt along the ocean we make our way to Oudtshoorn, a historic Karoo town famed for the Cango Caves and the ostrich farms.
+On the morning of day 18, our Budget Southern Africa Tour takes us inland over the breathtaking mountain passes of the Outeniqua Mountains; which separate the coast from the semi-arid Klein (Small) Karoo.
+Leaving the green belt along the ocean we drive to Oudtshoorn, renowned for the nearby Cango Caves and its ostriches.

 Arriving in the Oudtshoorn area we make our way to the Cango Caves.
 This underground cave network is made up of a grand complex of interconnected caverns and passageways.
 We take a tour of the caves to see the magnificent stalagmites and stalactites in the large limestone caves.

-Our overnight stay in Oudtshoorn is at a resort with a pool, internet, drinkable water and en-suite rooms (with hot showers).
+Our overnight stay in Oudtshoorn is at a resort with a pool, internet and en-suite rooms (with hot showers).

-Then we drive along the well-known Route 62, passing through the barren Klein Karoo on our way to Somerset West in the Cape Wine Region.
-Along the way we stop to sample the homemade confectioneries and baked goods, and browse or buy local arts and crafts, at one of the many quaint and unique farm stalls along the Route 62.
+Today we drive along the well-known Route 62, passing through the barren Klein Karoo on our way to the Cape Whale Route.
+We stop to sample the homemade confectionaries and baked goods, and browse local arts and crafts, at one of the many quaint and unique farmstalls along Route 62.
 One of our colourful stops is at a quirky bar, with an eye-catching name - Ronnie's Sex Shop - which is actually just a country pub.

-This southbound South African Budget Safari is also available in the reverse order as the Accommodated South African Safari travelling north, starting in Cape Town and ending in Johannesburg.
+This southbound Southern African Budget Safari is also available in the reverse order as the Accommodated South African Safari travelling north, starting in Cape Town and ending in Johannesburg.